 In order to maintain this framework, it is essential that it is underpinned by the right culture, values and behaviours, which the Company strives to achieve through its established Hallmarks and Guiding Principles, both at the top and throughout the entire organisation.

 The effectiveness of the Company’s corporate governance framework is achieved through focus on effective risk management and internal control, legal and regulatory compliance, and business conduct and ethics.

 In order to support and provide a framework for the Company’s strategic decision making, Dubai Holding has established an investment mandate.
-The Company makes decisions in a transparent manner with appropriate disclosures of interests so that its shareholder can hold Directors and management accountable.
-The Company is monitored through internal audit, which is managed through the Audit and Risk Committee and a risk working group.
+The Company makes its decisions transparently with appropriate disclosures of interests so that its shareholder can hold Directors and management accountable.
+The Company is well monitored through internal audit, which is managed through the Audit and Risk Committee, together with a risk management working group.

-The Board comprises five members including two Executive Directors and three Independent Non-Executive Directors providing strong and relevant experience.
-The Non-Executive Directors bring independent judgement and contribute depth and diversity of views to the Board to enable a more effective decision-making process.
-They constructively challenge and help develop proposals on strategy and scrutinise the performance of management in meeting agreed goals and objectives.
-In 2012 the Board met on five occasions.
+The Board comprises five members including three independent Non-Executive Directors and two Executive Directors.
+The Non-Executive Directors bring independent judgement and contribute diversity and depth of views to the Board, enabling a more effective decision-making process.
+They constructively challenge and help develop proposals on strategy and scrutinise the performance of management in meeting its agreed targets and objectives.
+During the year, the Board convened in person on five occasions.

 The biographies of the Board members can be found here.